Get a quote

 Your AOP deductible, sometimes called a standard deductible, applies to most property claims each time you file.
 Some common examples include claims for theft, vandalism, or fire.

-However, you generally don’t have to worry about an AOP deductible when you file a liability claim - essentially, claims involving your responsibility for someone's bodily injury or property damage.
+However, you generally don’t have to worry about an AOP deductible when you file a liability claim.
 Plus, some policies have additional deductibles for certain types of catastrophic events, like hurricanes and severe thunderstorms.
 Damage caused by those events doesn’t trigger your standard deductible.

 How much is a standard home insurance deductible?